-Compost is an organic fertilizer made from decomposed materials often recycled from your own garden.
+Compost is an organic fertilizer and highly important soil conditioner made from decomposed materials often recycled from your own garden.

 In short, if you want a good garden, you've just got to have compost!

 There are lots of ways to make compost.